 This additional range of motion makes the exercise much more demanding because the weight has to travel further, and your body is placed in a less mechanically advantageous position at the start of each rep.

-Deficit deadlifts provide several benefits over regular deadlifts.
+Deficit deadlifts provide a multitude of benefits over regular deadlifts.

-Eliminate deadlift back pain with the deficit deadlift
+Eliminate deadlift back pain with the barbell deficit deadlift

 The Biggest Benefits of Deficit Deadlifts